-A Trusted Plymouth and Ann Arbor, MI Divorce & Family Law Firm You Can Trust
+A Plymouth & Ann Arbor, MI Divorce, Family & Criminal Law Firm You Can Trust

 Providing Skilled Legal Assistance for Divorces in Plymouth.

 Were you just served with divorce papers?
 Do you believe that divorce is the only option left for your marriage?
 In order to protect your parental and financial rights, it is important to have an experienced and understanding divorce attorney by your side at every step of the way.

 At the Plymouth and Ann Arbor law firm of Aldrich Legal Services, our attorneys have the skill and experience you need to address all family law issues that may arise during your divorce, including:

 Our family law practice is headed by Brad Aldrich, a knowledgeable divorce lawyer with more than 20 years of legal experience.
 He was born and raised in the area and has a strong knowledge of local courts and procedures.
 Our focus is on resolving your dispute as efficiently and cost-effectively as possible, while fully safeguarding your rights.
 If your divorce is not resolved before trial, we have the courtroom skills and experience to help you obtain the best possible outcome.

 Estate lawyer for Oakland County, Washtenaw County, and Wayne County Courts